dalbertweiss/dalbertweiss.github.io/_posts/2022-02-09-continuallearning.md

 \end{aligned}
 $$

 However, since the calcuation of the posterior becomes intractable, there is no direct calculation of the quantiles.
 To bypass this, the Laplacian approximation is used, applying a fitting based on the use of the normal distribution to approximate the probability density function.

+EWC often makes the assumption that the diagonal of the Fisher Information Matrix is readiliy available.
+Since this is not always the case, **Rotation EWC** makes use of rotating the parameter space of the neural network.

 ![Laplacian Approximation](/img/posts/continual-learning-2.png)